 Private sidings do not include:

 - marshalling yards

 - passenger or freight terminals

 - sidings under the management of an accredited rail infrastructure manager

-- any siding prescribed not to be a private siding as described in the national regulations.
+- any siding designated as a non-private by the national regulations.